IIHS Releases the Latest Whiplash Results

 Background

 Federal Motor Vehicle Safety Standard (FMVSS) 202a – Head Restraints and Insurance Institute for Highway Safety (IIHS) Head Restraint Dynamic Protocol are industry-standard whiplash tests.
 Although different in many ways procedurally, both test protocols set forth criteria pertaining to the dimensional and safety requirements for head restraints in low-speed rear crashes involving passenger vehicles, multipurpose vehicles, trucks, and buses.
 Starting with the original FMVSS 202 standard in 1969, head restraint development around occupant protection in whiplash test scenarios has reached high performance levels in most vehicle types over the last 50+ years.
-In 2022, IIHS discontinued the testing since all recent testing had resulted in good or higher ratings for every vehicle tested.
+In 2022, IIHS discontinued the testing since all recent testing had resulted in Good for every vehicle tested.
 In December 2025, IIHS published an updated protocol intended to improve the evaluation of seats and head restraints in whiplash crash scenarios.

 Whiplash Experience